smartperson/varunmehta.com/_posts/2017-06-14-mbot-with-macos-lion.md

 {% include gallery.html gallery_id="mbot-ch340g" %}

 Programming the mBot requires you install an 'Arduino Driver'.
 Unfortunately even after installing the driver, the mBot is not recognized.
-The mBot and some other budget Arduino-compatible devices uses very cheap CH340/CH341 USB->Serial converters instead of the higher-quality FTDI chips.
+The mBot and some other budget Arduino-ish devices use very cheap CH340/CH341 USB->Serial converters instead of the higher-quality FTDI chips.
 It turns out the driver included with mBlock.app only works on **MacOS X 10.9 and above**.

 Rather than trying to get [MacPostFactor](http://www.osxhackers.net/macpostfactor.html) running on his computer (a MacBook 4,1), I was determined to find a driver for this chip that would work on older hardware.
 USB->Serial converters have been around for ages, there *has* to be a compatible driver out there, right?

 Fortunately there is; however, it does feel sketchy.
 There is a Russian hobbyist electronics website that has a [page devoted to the CH340G](http://www.5v.ru/ch340g.htm), and includes an older version of the same driver, 1.2.
-This one installs fine on MacOS 10.7. **Disclaimer:** I'm not responsible for this driver messing up you're computer.
+This one installs fine on MacOS 10.7. **Disclaimer:** I'm not responsible for this driver messing up your computer.
 I wish that was enough to get everything working, but unfortunately it isn't so simple.

 #### New serial problems